bchoi13/CyberProjects/README.md

 # 💻 IT and Cybersecurity Projects Repository
 Welcome to my IT and Cybersecurity portfolio!
 This repository highlights my hands-on projects that demonstrate my technical skills in IT infrastructure, system administration, and cybersecurity.
-Additionally, it will showcase guides on how to complete some of my favorite CTF objectives on TryHackMe.com

 ## 🔒 Active Directory Deployment
 Tools Used: Windows Server 2022, Windows 10, VirtualBox